CyScar/Image-Classification-Workflow-Using-AWS/README.md

 2. Downloaded and visualized inference data from SageMaker Model Monitor

 ## Conclusion
-This project highlights the development and deployment of an image classification model using Amazon SageMaker and AWS Step Functions.
+This project highlights developing and deploying an image classification model using Amazon Web Services.
 We built a system that classifies images while effectively monitoring performance and managing inputs through Lambda functions.
-The successful testing of this workflow demonstrates its capability to handle both accurate predictions and errors efficiently.
+The successful testing of this workflow shows its capability to handle both accurate predictions and errors efficiently.